 Political developments in the middle of the first quarter of the 21st Century have led some to argue that truth does not mean what it used to, that we are entering a type of post-truth era where communications strategies supersede the verity of what is being discussed.
 I argue that while it is true that 21st Century democratic politics seems to be saturated in some areas, at the core of it, things have not changed that much since rhetoric, oversimplification and deception have been standard tools for political gain as far back as we can think.

-We should, nonetheless, be careful about how we grapple with information in the 21st Century: there are approaches to knowledge construction that are essential in an age of sound bites and alternative, often false positions broadcast on social media.
+We should, nonetheless, be careful about how we grapple with information in the 21st Century.
+There are approaches to knowledge construction that are essential in an age of sound bites broadcast on social media.

 EDUCATION CHALLENGE SIX: KNOWLEDGE IN THE 21ST CENTURY